 Everybody loves getting in on a secret.
 It doesn't matter what it's about, whether it's the designer of the clothes some celebrity's baby wore yesterday or the identity of the leaker in the Watergate scandal.
 While some secrets cost you only the price of a grocery-store tabloid, some people will try to collect quite a bit more.

-Consider, for instance, how much you would pay to learn the secrets of successful investing.
-Many well-known financial gurus have written books that try to explain their winning recommendations; several of these books, such as Peter Lynch's One Up on Wall Street, have become best-sellers.
-Even now, many fund managers define their aspirations for success by seeking to become "the next Peter Lynch."
+Consider how much you would pay to learn the secrets of successful investing.
+Many well-known financial gurus have written books that try to explain their winning recommendations; several, such as Peter Lynch's One Up on Wall Street, have become best-sellers.
+Even now, many fund managers define their aspirations for success by seeking to become the next Peter Lynch or Bruce Berkowitz.

 It turns out, however, that the secret of how successful fund managers pick investments isn't much of a secret at all.
 You don't have to buy a book or a magazine to find it.
 In fact, it doesn't take a lot of effort to find out all sorts of things about how the best fund managers are investing.